 - a removal (deportation) order becomes final.2

 To help you better understand Penal Code §1473.7 motions to vacate, our criminal and immigration lawyers discuss the following, below:

-- 2. Vacating based on newly discovered evidence
+- 2. What is vacating based on newly discovered evidence?

-- 3. Vacating based on a prejudicial error
+- 3. What is vacating based on a prejudicial error?

 - 4. How long do I have to file a PC 1473.7 motion?